What is the horizon more than two curved lines lovingly embracing you, 2023

-One of my preoccupations an artist is the (im)possible demarcation between the cultural and the natural.
+One of my preoccupations as a sound and movement artist is the (im)possible demarcation between the cultural and the natural.
 At the Institute for Postnatural Studies I was engaged with geological maps and western notions of space and orientation.
 With mapping technologies as an example, simple questions appear such as: Where does „I“ end?

 (communality and co-existence)

 Where does “I” end?
 Where does landscape, environment, or “the more” begin?
 Addressing the topic of co-existence: let us think about and through body relations, replacing the hegemony of a vertical, able-bodied, knowledge-production-machine with horizontality, with getting closer to the ground(s) and closer to what surrounds, births and exceeds the human realm.
 Let us learn and reconfigure languages to express situatedness that is not solely occupied with one’s own human existence.